Decypharr (Core Service)#

-Decypharr is a self-hosted, Go-based torrent manager and content orchestrator that integrates multiple Debrid services and acts as a mock qBittorrent client for Arr applications like Sonarr and Radarr.
-It is a core component in DUMB for automating torrent-based downloads with native Debrid support and seamless library linking.
+Decypharr is a self-hosted, Go-based content orchestrator that integrates multiple Debrid services, provides stable DFS and native Usenet support in Decypharr 2.0+, and acts as mock qBittorrent/Sabnzbd clients for Arr applications like Sonarr and Radarr.
+It is a core component in DUMB for automating Debrid and Usenet downloads with seamless library linking.

 %%{ init: { "flowchart": { "curve": "basis" } } }%%